zRkPTLdWQxDD6A5/pojavlauncherteam.github.io/android/wiki/going-further/non-vanilla/utility.md

-# Getting a hacked client in PojavLauncher
+# Getting a utility client in PojavLauncher

-## What is a hack client?
+## What is a utility client?

-A hack client is a tool, where it has modules used for hacking, or either trolling.
-Examples of a hack client are Wurst, Impact, etc. Some hack clients needs a modclient like Forge or Fabric.
+A utility client is a tool, where it has modules used for hacking, or either trolling.
+Examples of utility clients are Wurst, Impact, etc. Some utility clients needs a modclient like Forge or Fabric.

-### Can I use a hack client in PojavLauncher?
+### Can I use a utility client in PojavLauncher?

 Yes.
 You can.
+Just be aware of the rules--because PojavLauncher still uses regular Minecraft Java Edition's backbones, you still want to follow whatever you do on desktop to prevent from getting banned from servers.

-## Download links of the hack clients
+## Download links of the utility clients
-These are the hack clients that can be installed in PojavLauncher, with their certified links.
+These are the utility clients that can be installed in PojavLauncher, with their certified links.

 [Wurst](https://www.wurstclient.net/download/)
 [ForgeWurst](https://forge.wurstclient.net/)
 [Impact](https://impactclient.net/download?platform=jar)

-### How do I install a hack client in PojavLauncher?
+### How do I install a utility client in PojavLauncher?

 #### Wurst